 Always Sleeping on the Same Side of Your Face

 We can’t always control where our head hits the pillow, but repeatedly snoozing in the same spot can cause fine lines to become permanently etched, says New York dermatologist Jeanette Graf, MD, assistant clinical professor of dermatology at Mount Sinai School of Medicine.
 This is because skin is scrunched up against the pillow over and over again.
-To ward off wrinkles, make sure your pillow is fluffy; one that’s too firm can cause more squishing.
+To ward off wrinkles, you can get the original silk pillowcase, or at the very least make sure your pillow is fluffy; one that’s too firm can cause more squishing.
 Try placing a moon-shaped cushion on top of your regular pillow; this way, only the perimeter of your face rests against the fabric, says Dr. Graf.

 Cleansing with Water That’s Too Hot

 Washing away residue is always a good thing, but when you rinse with hot water, you can do more harm than good.
 “A temperature that’s scorching causes broken capillaries on the face,” says Raichur.
 The capillary walls are very thin and elastic, so they are reactive to temperature, she says.
 To keep skin balanced, always cleanse with lukewarm or tepid water.

 Rubbing Your Eyes